 Tenganan Village is located in the area of Kabupaten Karangasem, east Bali.
-If one driving to Candidasa, just 1 km before Candidasa one will see a small asphalted road to the left, this is the road to the village.
+If one drives to Candidasa, just 1 km before Candidasa one will see a small asphalted road to the left, this is the road to the village.
 A village around 70 kms from Denpasar city, encircled by mountain peaks and hills, only to the southern direction the place is open.
-Their resident is considered the earlier population of Bali who was supposed the first imigration to the island.
+Their resident is considered the earlier population of Bali who was supposed as the first imigrants to the island.

-The village is well known as one of travel interest due to its unique settlement pattern, tradition and handicraft.
+The village is well known as travel interest due to its unique settlement pattern, tradition and handicraft.
 Their ritual also still showing the ancient ethnic tradition such as the war dance called perang pandan.
-So far this kind of battle demonstration has attracted so many tourists, yet the problem is the schedule of this ritual is not regular so it can not be planned as the calendar of event.
+So far this kind of battle show has attracted so many tourists, yet the problem is the schedule of this ritual is not regular, it can not be planned as the calendar of event.
 Only around 3 month before the event one can find out the exact date of the ritual.

-Relating to the origin of the village and its people there are myth still alive among the residents.
-Any way such myth has the same nature with almost all ethnic or tribe's claim to their ancestor's divine origin.
+Relating to the origin of the village and its people there is myth still alive among the residents.
+Such myth has the same nature with almost all ethnics or tribe's claim to their ancestor's divine origin.
 Scientific research at the present stage could give us only at a level of theoretical understanding about the origin of people, and their existence.

 Study from linguistic and archaeology suggest that Balinese history has experienced many ethnic events, such as consecutive influx of immigrations from South Asian Peninsula.
-It is assumed that the following eras had happened.
-During early metal age or post Megalithic, Bali has been inhabited by an ethnic of Negritos family.
-The findings of burials remains support this theory.
+During early metal age or post Megalithic, Bali has been inhabited by an ethnic of Negritos family or melanesian characteristic.
+The findings of burial remains support this theory.
 During agricultural revolution or developed metal age, groups of migrators from South Peninsula started to row their simple boats toward the southern archipelagos.
-This migration influx continues untilthe Christian era, and each group arrived at a different coastal areas of Indonesia and settle there including Bali.
+This migration influx continues untilt he Christian era, and each group arrived at a different coastal areas of Indonesia and settle there including Bali.

 Protected by Nature

 Other theory said that Bali Aga villages emerged because of frequent attack from new comers to seize a strategic area or settlement area.
 This theory is supported by one of the inscription dated back to 9 century now preserved at the village of Sembiran.
-This village was, before located on the beach andconsisted of 50 families and was attacked by seafarers which caused death of 20 families, and therest run to the mountain.
+This village was named Manasa, a sea port near Bukit Tunggal north Bali was, before located on the beach and consisted of 50 families and was attacked by seafarers which caused death of 20 families, and the rest run to the mountain.
 But still it is a problem as an anthropological research found that this people physically and root-tradition speaking is the same as Torajan ( South Sulawesi ), Minangkabau ( West Sumatera ), Sumbanese, and deep inland Dayak in Borneo those have the same tendency to live deep in the mountain areas and they consider their ancestors' spirits abide the mountain.
 Whatever the fact is about the origin of this people, we realize that they have a slight different with their neighbors, that they were ever an autonomy organization with their typical social organization and terminologies.